 You checked out her references.
 She cleared the background check.
 Your guard is down.
 Don’t make this mistake.
 Why every parent should use a nanny cam.

+This page is brought to you by nOCD.
+Download this mobile tool for free!
 Your Kids Will Survive If… How many of us second guess our parenting every day?
 How many of us go to bed feeling guilty or inadequate?
 The madness has got to stop!
 I talk to awesome parents every day who think they are failing at this whole parenting thing.
-They aren’t – and you aren’t either.
-We are all doing the best we can.
-So, […]
+They […]